No escaping the perils of humanity: Flu virus can also spread through breathing and speaking

 Flu may pass to others through exhaled breath, study shows

-30 days ago - By News Medical
+One year ago - By News Medical

 It is easier to spread the influenza virus than previously thought, according to a new University of Maryland-led study released today.

 Just Breathing May Be Enough to Spread the Flu, Study Says